Posted by Bill Brink on Dec 16th 2025

 Caffeine Content

-English Breakfast Tea has caffeine, usually less than coffee.
+English Breakfast Tea contains caffeine, usually less than brewed coffee.
+Exact levels vary based on steeping time, leaf size, and blend composition.

 | Beverage | Approx. Caffeine per 8 oz |